klessydra/pulpino-klessydra/README.md

 # Introduction

-This project is a merger of Pulpino with the Klessydra cores, and Software Suite as well as Klessydra Libraries
+This project is a merger of Pulpino and Klessydra.
+It is an integration of the Klessydra Cores, and software test suite and libraries inside PULPino

 # Klesydra Introduction